dominicbosch/webapi-eca/pages/tutorial01.md

 Access the Web interface to the [previously](installation.html) setup engine at the given port in the configuration file, e.g. [Web Interface](http://localhost:8125).

 ## Setup Your first Action Dispatcher

 First you will need to create an Action Dispatcher in order to set up a valid rule.
-In the navigation, cick on "Create AI" as shown in the image below:
+1. In the navigation, click on "Create AI":

 ![CreateAI]({{ site.baseurl }}/images/CreateAI.png)

 ### Cleanup prefilled Example

-You will see an already prefilled Action Dispatcher, called "ProBinder" as shown below:
+You will see an already prefilled Action Dispatcher, called "ProBinder":

 ![CreateAI1]({{ site.baseurl }}/images/CreateAI1.png)

-Clean up the editor for a plain example:
+2. Clean up the editor for a plain example:

 - Remove the entire code from the editor.
 - Also remove the prefilled user-specific properties `username` and `password` on the right-hand side of the editor, by clicking the red crosses.
 - Now enter your own module name: `Logging`, instead of `ProBinder`.
 For our "Hello World" example we will log something as a result of an event.

 ### Enter Module Code